Theory and principles of luminescent organic radical materials for OLED and sensor applications

 Anti-Counterfeiting Labelling

-Finally, the special kind of sensing called two-step anti-counterfeiting labeling will be developed in this project based on photoresponsive aromatic carbonyls.
+Finally, a special kind of sensing called two-step anti-counterfeiting labeling will be developed in this project based on photoresponsive aromatic carbonyls.
 These compounds are environmentally friendly and can easily generate stable OLRs upon UV irradiation, which I will utilize for innovative anti-counterfeiting applications.

 Financiële details & Tijdlijn